Fortnite Island is officially the Big Apple!

 Day 3 is the big daddy for the Fortnite World Cup Finals.
 On Sunday, July 28th the top 100 qualified solo players will jump off the Battle Bus and start slinging hot lead around the island.
 The schedule runs identical to Saturday, with three hours of pro Fortnite action starting at 1 PM, with the winner officially crowned at 4:45 ET.

 Many complained about the rankings system during qualifications.
 They felt that it was too reliant on eliminations instead of victories and placement.
-This could come into play in the Finals as well, as it’s points-based.
+This could also come into play in the Finals, as it’s points-based.
 Each elimination is worth 1 point, while a Victory Royale is worth 10 points.
-2nd through 5th is worth 7 points 6th through 15th is worth 5 points and 16th through 25th is worth 3 points.
+2nd through 5th is worth 7 points, 6th through 15th is worth 5 points, and 16th through 25th is worth 3 points.
 I bring this up because aggressive players that get a lot of kills could score high enough to move on.
 For example, a 5th place player or team that gets four more kills than the Victory Royale team will effectively win.
 So, in the Fortnite World Cup Finals, the strategy of hanging back to let the field eliminate itself is by no means a sure path to victory.

 Duos are led by Tschinken & Stompy at +700, showing a whopping 12.5% probability of taking home the $3,000,000.00!
 The duo of Benjyfishy & MrSavageM is right behind at +800 (8 to 1).
 The winner of the Duos is likely coming out of these two teams.
 Stompy and Tschinken’s run through the Online Open Qs was amazing.
 They have by far the best chemistry, and their aggressive style is perfectly suited for the points system in play.